 As many of us know, Australia is one of the few nations that brags about the level of medical facilities it provides to its people and citizens.
-The public health care system Medicare, covers all doctor charges at public hospitals.
+The public health care system a.k.a Medicare, covers all doctor charges at public hospitals.
 It also reimburses as much as 100% of the Medicare Benefits Schedule (MBS) for a general practitioner and 85% of the MBS fee for a specialist.
-Medicare is not just about fee reimbursement or free treatment, it also encompasses eye tests, surgical procedures by dentists, various undertaken by patients such as X – rays, pathology tests etc.
+Medicare is not just about fee reimbursement or free treatment, it also encompasses eye tests, surgical procedures by dentists, various tests undertaken by patients such as X – rays, pathology tests etc.

 As various types of visas have various health requirements, it becomes important for us to check the requirements as stated by the Department of Home Affairs, Australia.
 Let’s understand some of them.

 - All student visas, under subclass 500, requires students to have and maintain an OSHC Health Cover during their entire period of stay in Australia.
-The ONLY exemptions for an OSHC is if students are from Norway, Sweden or Belgium – covered under various agreements.
+The ONLY exemptions for an OSHC insurance is if students are from Norway, Sweden or Belgium – covered under various agreements.
 To everyone else, it stands compulsory.

 - For Visitor visas, under subclass 600, are not mandated to possess an Overseas Visitor Health Cover (OVHC) insurance however, it is recommended not to travel without one unless you wish to spend $1000-$2000 everyday unnecessary.

-Sam is studying in Australia and rightfully has an OSHC to save him from medical expenses.
-For some reason, he now wants to extend his visa application.
-His friend Bert, is working there and has an OVHC to secure his health.
-Like Sam, he too wants to extend his working visa.
+Sam is studying in Australia and rightfully has an OSHC insurance to save him from medical expenses.
+He wishes to extend his stay and pursue Masters to have better career prospects.

 So, what do they do?
 Can they extend their visa applications without extending their health insurances?
 The answer is simple.
 No, they can’t.

 When one renews their student visa or working visa, they also have to renew their OSHC or working visa health cover.
 They have to have the relevant overseas health insurances till the date they wish to stay in Australia.To make the matter simple, Sam can visit GetMyPolicy.online to view, compare & buy the best health policy as per his needs to renew OSHC insurance.
 Similarly, Bert can renew his working visa health cover and align it with his needs and specifications by comparing various plans from visitors’ insurance providers.
 GetMypolicy.online enlists all the government-approved OSHC like Ahm, Allianz Global Assistance, Bupa OSHC, Medibank, OSHC Nib etc.